equinor/fmu-dataio/docs/examples.rst

 robust by centralizing the definitions and handling of metadata.

 .. note::
+   It is common that surfaces exported from RMS or other sources have undefined areas.
-    Some surfaces are exported out of RMS with NaN (UNDEF) instead of the value 0, e.g. volumetrics maps.
-When these maps are used in post-processing across multiple realisations, this can create erroneous results.
-Therefore, when exporting surfaces of this type, set the `nan_is_zero` argument to `True` when exporting.
-This tells later consumers of the surfaces that they should handle `NaN` as zero.
-Also note that the recommended pattern is to make sure, prior to export, that exported surfaces have values reflecting their _actual_ values.
-In other words: We recommend you to actively set the correct values before export, but we offer this solution if you are unable to.
+   For some surfaces, typically various thickness surfaces (e.g. HCPV thickness from RMS volumetric jobs), undefined values shall be treated as zero (0.0) when included in statistical calculations.
+Therefore, when exporting surfaces of this type, set the `undef_is_zero` flag to `True` when exporting.
+This tells later consumers of the surface that they should handle `UNDEF` as zero.

 Python script
 ~~~~~~~~~~~~~